Use Transformations in Cloud, Device, and Hybrid Mode

 After adding a transformation and connecting it to a device mode destination, you can connect your SDK source to it.

-Follow the below steps for setting up the required SDK:
+Follow the below steps for setting up the required SDK to use device mode transformations:

 Tokenization